 As uncomfortable as it is to have these big conversations — or a series of small ones — they are necessary.
 They ensure that we live out our lives without money worries and that our wishes are followed when we can no longer make the decisions for ourselves.

-“It’s much better if we plan for our future care and communicate that with our families,” says Will Holmes à Court, CEO of Private Care.
-“Everyone copes better if they have this conversation early.
+“It’s much better if we plan for our future care and communicate that with our families,” “Everyone copes better if they have this conversation early.
 When there’s no agreement about how to achieve the best for everyone involved, there’s only stress and confusion.
 Under the stress of having to make a difficult decision about our care or care for our loved ones, with say a discharge from hospital into rehabilitation or palliative care pending, wires can easily get crossed, wrong decisions are made and the care that is really needed or wanted not received”

 Conversations You Might Have